 3. Appropriate patient selection criteria are employed as set forth in sections (3) and (4) of this rule.
-The dentist-in-charge and permitted dentists should be prepared to demonstrate knowledge of physical evaluation of patients, American Society of Anesthesiologists (ASA) classifications, and their application to appropriate patient selection;
+The dentist-in-charge and permitted dentists should be prepared to demonstrate knowledge of physical evaluation of patients, ASA classifications, and their application to appropriate patient selection;